How do you choose the best hot tub for back pain?

 - A pinched nerve.

-How a Hot Tub Can Help with Back Pain
+How Hot Tubs Can Help with Back Pain and Offer Relief

 Whether your back pain stems from a temporary injury or a chronic condition, a hot tub can help reduce your pain and encourage healing.